zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/meetings.md

 ### What is the difference between remote and in-person meetings?

-{{< youtube "EuGsen3FxXc?start=788" >}}

-When asked during an [INSEAD](https://www.insead.edu/) case study interview (shown above) about an all-remote company's ability to bring people together in the same physical space for a meeting, GitLab co-founder and CEO Sid Sijbrandij provided the following reply.
+When asked during an [INSEAD](https://www.insead.edu/) [case study interview](https://www.youtube.com/watch?v=EuGsen3FxXc&t=790s) about an all-remote company's ability to bring people together in the same physical space for a meeting, GitLab co-founder Sid Sijbrandij provided the following reply.

 For context, Sid joined the Zoom call from San Francisco, while the researchers joined from Singapore.